4.12 Windows Media Services HTTP Proxy Server Interaction

 A proxy server, whether acting as a server or as a client, is largely identical in state to an origin server (as illustrated in sections 4.1 and 4.2.)
 That is, when streaming to a client, the proxy server is acting as a regular (origin) server.
 When acting as a logical client, the proxy server is forwarding requests to the origin server.
 As indicated in the following diagram, much of the decision matrix described previously occurs as a result of the Describe request that causes the initial transition into the "Idle" state.
 One additional state — the "Waiting for GetContentInfo response" state — becomes available with the introduction of a caching proxy server.
 This state is applicable only if the caching proxy server is acting as a client to the origin server and only if the content on the cache has expired.
 The caching proxy server will remain in the "Waiting for GetContentInfo response" state until it receives the GetContentInfo response from the origin server.
 The response to the GetContentInfo request will determine whether the session is streamed from the cache or from the origin server.
 In either case, both the origin server and the proxy server transition back to the "Idle" state.

 Figure 15: Caching proxy server states

 Other request types have a negligible impact on state of a proxy server.
-As indicated in the following flow diagram, if a proxy server receives a rendering log from a client, it should forward it to the origin server regardless of the then current state of the proxy server.
-For example, if the proxy server is streaming content to a client and receives a rendering log, it should immediately transmit the log to the origin server.
+As indicated in the following flow diagram, if a proxy server receives a rendering log from a client, it forwards it to the origin server regardless of the then current state of the proxy server.
+For example, if the proxy server is streaming content to a client and receives a rendering log, it immediately transmits the log to the origin server.
 The proxy server does not have to wait for a response from the origin server.